 Passport

-Under the participation agreement, to take part in the Work and Travel program a participant must obtain an international passport no later than February 1 of the year of participation.
-The passport must be valid at least until October 15 of that year.
-IMPORTANT: despite rumors, current-style passports (i.e., those without biometric data) are valid — the U.S. embassy accepts them and will continue to accept them until those passports expire.
+According to the Participation Agreement, to take part in the Work and Travel program you must obtain your international passport no later than February 1 of the year you participate.
+The passport must be valid at least through October 15 of that year.
+IMPORTANT: despite rumors, passports of the current type (i.e., those without biometric data) are valid — the U.S. Embassy accepts them and will continue to accept them until those passports expire.

 Why do I need health insurance?

-You no longer have to worry about paying huge medical bills in the USA — you’re reliably covered by insurance.
-That said, let’s hope you’re in great health and never need it.
+Now you don’t have to worry about paying huge medical bills in the US — you’re well covered by insurance.
+But let’s hope you’re in great health and won’t need it.
 The total coverage is $50,000.

 Questions about finding a job